solisoares/linketinder/README.md

     88888888P dP dP    dP dP   `YP `88888P'   ▒ ░░    ▓  ░ ▒░   ▒ ▒  ▒▒▓  ▒ ░░ ▒░ ░░ ▒▓ ░▒▓░
                                                 ░     ▒ ░░ ░░   ░ ▒░ ░ ▒  ▒  ░ ░  ░  ░▒ ░ ▒░

-_The social insecurity of Tinder matching companies and applicants like LinkedIn_
+_The "social insecurity" of Tinder matching companies and applicants like LinkedIn_

 <br>